schadenfred/proscrypt-koans/README.md

 `$ <command>`

 You should run it inside your machine.

 If the command looks like this:

 `# <command>`

-You should run it in the web app container terminal.
-Let's tell our web app to create a new postgres database for us inside our database container:
+You should run it in your web app container terminal.

+Tell your web app to create a new postgres database inside our database container:

 `# bin/ docker-compose exec web bin/rails db:create`

-Recreate our test and development databases in our database container:
+Run our migrations to create a schema:

-`$ docker-compose exec web bin/rails db:migrate`
+`# bin/rails db:migrate`

-Let's leave this machine in a machine terminal shell open for running commands inside our web app container -- otherwise, we'd need to prepend each command with 'docker-compose exec web' -- and open a second terminal in our host OS using Ctrl+N.
+Verify that our web app created a db/schema.rb file for you:

+`$ git status`

-Run our koans in this new terminal:
+Run our koans:

 `$ docker-compose exec web bundle exec guard`

 Read the koan, reflect on it, and make it pass by doing one of these two things:

-1. Change code in an existing file in your editor.
+1. Use your editor to change code in an existing file.

 2. Run a command inside your web container's shell

-To find out if your code changes or the commands you've run have made the koan pass, go to your test terminal and hit the spacebar.
-If the koan passes, the terminal will move you to the next koan and so on, until you're finished with the chapter.
+Once you think you've correctly edited the code or run th ecommand, Go to your koans terminal and hit spacebar.
+If the koan passes, the terminal will move you to the next koan and so on.